james-stevens/powerdns-webui/README.md

 If you want to, please do report issues you find.
 I'm always happy to fix them, but this code is still undergoing massive development change.

-The basic paradime of the UI will probably stay much as it is, but the underlying code may change.
+The basic paradigm of the UI will probably stay much as it is, but the underlying code may change.

 I will try and keep the `master` branch stable (i.e. functional / usable) and do all the development in the `dev` branch.

 Therefore, if you want to contribute to the development effort, please fork from the `dev` branch.
+Although, my personal recommendation would be to wait until the code had stablised a lot more :)

 # PowerDNS WebUI